-Schools who intended to enter Front Page were able to access a free digital subscription to The Age or The Sydney Morning Herald, accessible to all students and staff members within their school.
+Schools that intend to enter Front Page will be able to access a free digital subscription to The Age or The Sydney Morning Herald, accessible to all students and staff members within their school.

-These resource guides are intended to assist teachers to support their students to work collaboratively to produce a newspaper for Front–Page.
-Activities in the guide are linked to studying the way news is created and presented by Fairfax Media platforms.
+These resource guides are intended to assist teachers to support their students to work collaboratively to produce a newspaper for Front Page.
+Activities in the guide are linked to studying the way news is created and presented by Nine platforms.
 The structure and content of newspapers and the importance of journalism to communities is a feature.
 Specifically, these guides are written to develop students’ knowledge and skills to assist them in producing their own newspaper.
 They may assist students to:

 - Demonstrate some understanding of the historical context of newspapers in Australia;

-- Develop an awareness of key Fairfax news conventions and newsmakers that have a significant impact on Australian audiences and culture;
+- Develop an awareness of key Nine news conventions and newsmakers that have a significant impact on Australian audiences and culture;

-- Develop an appreciation of Australian stories created by Fairfax journalism;
+- Develop an appreciation of Australian stories created by Nine journalism;

 - Read newspapers as historic and cultural documents;